Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 In addition to addressing missing or deficient teeth, a full-mouth reconstruction plan also considers any other oral or maxillofacial issues needing treatment.
 This may include correcting insufficient jawbone structure, or providing periodontal treatment to stop the progression of gum disease.

-Although some prosthodontists limit themselves to just a few areas of treatment, Dr. LuBovich has extensive experience in all aspects of prosthodontics.
+Although some prosthodontists limit themselves to just a few areas of treatment, Dr. Cottrill has extensive experience in all aspects of prosthodontics.